-The Festival of the Wind at Emu Park is one of the most popular family kite festival in Australia.
+The Triple M CQ’s Festival of the Wind hosted by the Emu Park Lions is one of the most popular family kite festivals in Australia.
 It is held around Easter when the winds are favourable and the large tides with the full moon lay bare large stretches of sand allowing room for both kite flying and beach activities.
-The Festival began in 1999 and now attracts internationally known kite designers from South Australia, Tasmania, New South Wales and the Gold Coast.
-These expert kite flyers are supported by enthusiastic members of the Queensland Kite Flyers society from Brisbane, Bundaberg, Gladstone and Rockhampton.
+The Festival began in 1999 and now attracts internationally known kite designers from South Australia, Tasmania, New South Wales, Canberra and Queensland.
+These professional kite flyers are supported by enthusiastic members of the Queensland Kite Flyers Society from Brisbane, Bundaberg, Gladstone and Rockhampton.

-Literally hundreds of kites launched from Fisherman’s Beach fill the sky to provide a thrilling spectacle; parents and grandparents are transported back to memories of childhood, flying kites when technology was simpler.
+Literally hundreds of colourful kites of all shapes and sizes launched from Fisherman’s Beach fill the sky to provide a thrilling spectacle, parents and grandparents transported back to memories of childhood flying kites when technology was simpler.

-The team from Sydney-based Kite Magic are available to provide expert tuition for anyone interested in learning to fly dual-line kites; many of these are rarely seen in the Rockhampton area and may be purchased.
-The Rokkaku fighting kite competition attracts a range of sponsor and flyers, many are locals.
-In this thrilling spectacle, 8 kites are launched simultaneously, with the aim of being the last kite flying.
-Kites and flyers manoeuvre with stealth or bravado around their competitors attempting to cut or snare their kites causing them to plunge from the sky.
-The last kite flying wins, progressing to the grand final “fly off” and the coveted trophy.
-Emotions run high in both competitors and spectators with cheers and boos ringing out for favourites.
+The team from Sydney-based Kite Magic are available to provide expert tuition for anyone interested in learning to fly dual-line kites rarely seen in the Rockhampton area.
+The dual-line kites may be purchased at the festival.
+The Kite magic team demonstrates the Rokkaku fighting kites where kites are launched simultaneously and the aim is to be the last kite flying.
+Flyers manoeuvre with stealth or bravado around their competitors to cut or snare their kites causing them to plunge from the sky.
+The last kite flying is the winner.

-Children from toddlers up can learn to assemble and decorate their own kites with the assistance of Lion club volunteers before going down to the beach to join the fun of launching their new kites.
+Children from toddlers up can learn to assemble and decorate their own kites with the assistance of Lions club volunteers before going down to the beach to join the fun of launching their new kites alongside the professionals.